Moving to Japan from the UK

 Social Customs

-As Japan has a unique culture steeped in history, their social customs and what is considered polite is based on an archaic system of respect.
+As Japan has a unique culture steeped in history, its social customs and what is considered polite are based on an archaic system of respect.
 Foreigners are expected to follow social customs out of respect for their host country.
 If people are displeased with your actions, you will be notified in a way that avoids conflict in any way.

 Cross-cultural training can be key to your personal and business success in Japan.
 View our Cultural Training services as part of our International Relocation Services.